Compulsory Liquidation & What It Means For Companies

 • A Flow Chart of the Compulsory Liquidation Process

-Compulsory liquidation is a court led process where a judge orders that a company be liquidated as it cannot pay its debts and is insolvent.
 The process is started by a creditor who has given up trying to recover money from the company directly.
 Consequently, they have asked a solicitor to issue a winding up petition.
-A petition is a document filed at the court.
 This is then served on the company at their registered address.

-For winding up petition to be served, creditors must be owed at least £750.
-The sum must have been unpaid for at least 21 days (this stated and submitted by a statutory demand letter).
+For a winding up petition to be served, creditors must be owed at least £750.
+The sum must have been unpaid for at least 21 days (this is stated and submitted by a statutory demand letter).

-Who usually forces companies into Compulsory Liquidation?
+Who Usually Forces Companies into Compulsory Liquidation?

-In 2023, the High Court received nearly 6,000 Winding-Up Petitions, with HMRC accounting for almost 46% of them.
+In 2024, the High Court received nearly 5600 Winding-Up Petitions, with HMRC accounting for almost 49% of them.
 HMRC is most likely to ask a court to put a company into compulsory liquidation.
 Why is that?

-What is the process?
+What is the Process?

 1. A Statutory demand letter is sent to the debtor to give 21 days for the company to pay the debt.